 Education and support for adolescent girls.

 In annual collaboration with the American nonprofit foundation, Days for Girls, FUEGO has facilitated the donation of feminine hygiene kits, personal counseling sessions, and the distribution of educational materials for indigenous adolescent girls in rural Guatemala and Peru.
 Studies have shown that many such young women miss school and other activities for several days each month.
 This project is aimed at helping them to keep studying or working.

 Working together with local health care providers, a Guatemalan nonprofit, and DOCare International, Fuego helped to open a modern medical clinic in the impoverished highland region of Guatemala called Tecpán.
 In facilities located on a peaceful, beautiful farm owned by Jon Mellen, the clinic has already expanded due to the demand from the community.

-Staffed by Guatemalans and supported by other non-profit organizations such as Fundación Educa Pueblo Viejo, Project C.U.R.E. and DOCARE International, the clinic will provide continuity care to patients of all ages, without regard to the ability to pay.
+Staffed by Guatemalan physicians and nurses and supported by other non-profit organizations such as Fundación Educa Pueblo Viejo, Project C.U.R.E. and DOCare International, the clinic provides continuity of care to patients of all ages, at very low cost based on the ability to pay.

 Students who serve become professionals who give.